 - One-on-one teaching sessions with registered dietitians, certified in diabetes education, detailing meal planning, diet modification and weight control

-- Free community diabetes education programs, offered two times per year, with guest speakers who discuss aspects of diabetes care and self-management
+- Free community diabetes education programs, offered twice annually, with guest speakers who discuss aspects of diabetes care and self-management

 Before your first diabetes education session, please print and fill out the following two forms and bring them to your first class.

 For more information on the Hillcrest Hospital Diabetes Program, call 440.312.7760.